liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 ![Clear image][Clear image]

 If you want to have fewer tabs hanging open in your browser and gain more focus, please consult using [Pocket][Pocket] for saving articles for future reading.
-It will help you again clear your mind and focus on the current relevant tabs.
+It will help you clear your mind and focus on the current relevant tabs.

 You may also use a Sticky Notes app for jotting down pieces you'll probably want to move later for another long-term representation usage.
 And Speaking on long-term use, I'm a long-time avid user of [evernote][evernote].
 Some people use [evernote][evernote] as their TODO list app too.